usegalaxy-eu/website/_posts/2019-01-25-GOEnrichment.md

 ---
 site: freiburg
 tags: [release]
-title: "The GOEnrichment tool and tutorial is now available on Galaxy, by Daniel Sobral"
+title: "The GOEnrichment tool and tutorial are now available on Galaxy, by Daniel Sobral"
 location: Galaxy Europe
 supporters:
  - ELIXIR